apache/flink/docs/content/docs/flinkDev/ide_setup.md

 8. Under "Formatting Actions", select "Optimize imports" and "Reformat file".
 9. Under "File Path Inclusions", add an entry for `.*\.java` and `.*\.scala` to avoid formatting other file types.

+For IntelliJ IDEA version > 2021.2:

+6. Go to "Settings" → "Tools" → "Actions on Save".
+7. Under "Formatting Actions", select "Optimize imports" and "Reformat file".
+8. From the "All file types list" next to "Reformat code", select Java and Scala.

 You can also format the whole project (both Java and Scala) via Maven by using `mvn spotless:apply`.

 #### Checkstyle For Java